 The Walter R. Peterson Library and Media Center was dedicated in December 2000 in honor of the former Governor of New Hampshire.
 The 18,000 square foot facility provides traditional library services and a wide range of new media and information technologies.
-The library houses over 18,000 volumes, 2,000 videos, and 260 journals.
-A large number of full-text electronic databases are available.
+The library houses over 18,000 volumes, 2,000 videos, and 120 journals.
+A large number of full-text research databases are available.

-The Walter R. Peterson Library and Media Center contains a large reading room, three conference rooms, a serials room, an electronic classroom, and a faculty/staff instructional development room.
+The Walter R. Peterson Library and Media Center contains a large reading room, three conference rooms, a serials room, a research classroom, and a faculty/staff instructional development room.

-Student Rights Grievance Procedure\
+Student Rights Grievance Procedure

 Any student who feels that his/her rights have been violated may file a grievance.

-\Please refer to the Student Handbook for the complete grievance procedure policy.
+Please refer to the Student Handbook for the complete grievance procedure policy and information on the grade appeal process.